How to Say “Family” in Spanish – and How to Talk About Your Family Members

 “Family member” in Spanish is miembro de la familia, which literally translates to “member of the family”.

 But we don’t always say “family member” in English.
 Sometimes, we also use the word “relative”.
 In Spanish, “relative” is pariente.
+(In Latin America, you can also hear it as familiar.)

 Now that you know how to say “family member”, I can imagine you wondering: what are the family members in Spanish?